Meet our Support Team

 What is your role at the Foundation?
 As Community Engagement Coordinator, I have the great privilege of introducing curious minds to the Kitchen Garden Program and helping them get started on their kitchen garden journey.
 I also work with the wonderful Support and Projects team on lots of exciting opportunities.
 No two days are alike!
 I couldn’t be more looking forward to spreading the good words of fresh, seasonal and delicious to the wider community in 2023.

-What is your spirit kitchen or garden tool and why?
+What is your favourite kitchen or garden tool, and why?
 The humble kitchen twine.
-Though I am most comfortable in the kitchen, tying cheese cloth to a pot to make parmesan stock, or attaching dried oranges to my Christmas tree, I am slowly making my way into the garden, tying tomatoes to their stakes, or even a creating a makeshift twine fence to keep my poodle out of the patch.
+Though I am most comfortable in the kitchen, tying cheesecloth to a pot to make parmesan stock, or attaching dried oranges to my Christmas tree, I am slowly making my way into the garden, tying tomatoes to their stakes or even a creating a makeshift twine fence to keep my poodle out of the patch.

 What is your favourite resource or recipe on the Shared Table?
 My one favourite?!
 Not possible.
 I love seeing the creativity of schools posting on the Shared Table and draw so much inspiration from them for my own kitchen and garden.
 Along with the resources my knowledgeable colleagues curate and lovingly put together.
 If I had to pick one, it would be the month-by-month guides.
 As a new kitchen gardener, I find these tips practical and easy to follow, and a great guide for a novice who is starting out in their garden journey!